Go to main Forum page »

 63/37 US v International.
 I basically mirror the cap weighting on a global basis.

 I just checked our main Vanguard fund – Vanguard Australia High Growth Index Fund.
-The Australian allocation is about 35%, remainder international shares (which will obviously has a large US exposure).
+The Australian allocation is about 35%, remainder international shares (which will obviously have a large US exposure).

-Australia is clearly a small market so having a relatively small allocation is sensible.
+Australia is a small market so having a relatively small allocation is sensible.
 However we do get some good tax benefits from Australian shares, particularly those paying healthy dividends, by way of “franking credits”.
-So some degree of home bias make sense for Australian investors.
+So some degree of home bias makes sense for Australian investors.

 I read something fascinating in the January 8th edition of Adam Grossman’s daily personal finance email.
 He referenced Vanguard studies indicating that over the long-run, ≈ 35% foreign diversification puts you on the efficient frontier for lowering risk (variability in returns), but does not outperform a 100% US allocation.
 Nor does it underperform it.
 Thus it’s entirely a risk reduction play.